aiidateam/aiida-tutorials/docs/sections/workflows/workchain.md

     ├── multiplication<204> Finished [0]
     └── addition<206> Finished [0]
 ```

+You can then also generate the provenance graph and once again compare it with the details shown by `verdi process show`.

 If you get stuck, we've added our solution to the exercise in the dropdown below.
 As always, try to solve the exercise yourself before looking at the solution!